-- A minimum of 90 semester hours or 75% credit toward a baccalaureate degree from a college or university accredited by a regional accrediting agency. - 2) A cumulative grade point average of 2.7 or better on a 4.0 scale in both elective and required subjects. - Satisfactory completion of the following courses, including laboratory:

-a.
-English composition and literature
+- A minimum of 90 semester hours or 75% credit toward a baccalaureate degree from a college or university accredited by a regional accrediting agency. - 2) A cumulative grade point average of 2.7 or better on a 4.0 scale in both elective and required subjects. - Satisfactory completion of the following courses, including laboratory: - a.
+English composition and literature 1 year b. four semesters of chemistry, including General - chemistry, Organic chemistry, and Biochemistry. c.
+Physics 8 sem. hrs. - d.
+Biology 8 sem. hrs.

-b.
-General chemistry

-c.
-Organic chemistry

-d.
-Physics

-e.
-Biology